A partnership for residents of Arctic Alaska coastal communities to share expertise and knowledge of changing coastal conditions

 Above: Bobby Schaeffer, AAOKH Qikiqtaġruk observer, and AAOKH graduate student Mik’aq Lindley on the sea ice of Kotzebue Sound.

 AAOKH team members were featured recently in a news article on the Exchange for Local Observations and Knowledge of the Arctic (ELOKA) website regarding our work documenting long-term local observations in collaboration with Arctic communities, and particularly, outcomes from our 2022 Observer Meeting in November.
 ELOKA hosts the online database which AAOKH observations are housed…

 On Tuesday, June 6, Bobby Schaeffer shared from Qikiqtagruk (Kotzebue): "Ugruk hunting is now in full swing.
 Hunters are reporting a healthy population of ugruk in the Kotzebue Sound.
 With good ice out there, the success rate in landing an ugruk is good.
 Our Spring herring run is here as well.
 Herring go up to their spawning areas on Kobuk Lake to spawn, then return to the sea.
 Locals are busy catching them off the sea wall.
 They clean them, salt them for a bit, then pickle them.
 Yummy!
 The river brake-up is done.
 A lot of high water in

-We'd like to hear your ideas for supporting information exchange and environmental observations by Iñupiaq experts in coastal communities.
+Please get in touch if you have ideas for sharing environmental observations by Iñupiaq experts in northern Alaska coastal communities.